Poland to redraw media tax proposal following protests

 The office of President Andrzej Duda, who has the right to veto legislation, said he will take a close look at the draft law when it is ready.

 The government argues that its proposed “solidarity” tax would force giant companies like Google, Facebook, Apple and Amazon to pay their fair share of taxes.
-It says the tax, which is linked to the size of companies, would raise some 800 million zlotys ( $215 million) and provide funds for health care and culture at a time when the coronavirus pandemic has badly strained state finances
+It says the tax, which is linked to the size of companies, would raise some 800 million zlotys ( $215 million) and provide funds for health care and culture at a time when the coronavirus pandemic has badly strained state finances.